-With Ace no longer in Kiss airspace, to continue the touring juggernaut, original members Gene Simmons, Paul Stanley and Peter Criss (reunited) would add longtime producer/gopher Tommy Thayer as The Guitarist Formerly Known as The Spaceman.
+With Ace no longer in KISS airspace, to continue the touring juggernaut, original members Gene Simmons, Paul Stanley and Peter Criss (reunited) would add longtime producer/go-fer Tommy Thayer as The Guitarist Formerly Known as The Spaceman.

 And all fan-dispute breaks loose.

 The Show Must Go On, babies.
 If it started merely as a band, the KISS Business Model has been re-wrought as a brand.
 Three decades after their inception, KISS is an ideal which grownups hand down to their kids (my cousin dosed me on KISS in 1978; I, in turn, indoctrinated my little cousin, and thus the train keeps a-rolling).
 The legacy of KISS cannot be arrested or dismantled by naysayers, critics or fan-disputes – it has embedded itself into the psyche of four human generations on planet Earth.
 And that’s a lot of greasepaint.

 More than a cultural phenomenon – a Culture.
 To quote from WEST SIDE STORY, a KISS fan’s existence extends “from sperm to worm,” as evidenced by KISS Kondoms and KISS Kaskets.
 As Paul Stanley shrewdly puts it: “We’re gonna get you comin’ or goin’!”

 the concert to rattle your eyeballs

 Presentation is in three Acts: Act I features band onstage, vintage classics; Act II, band and ensemble, performing sedate numbers, including what Gene refers to as Paul’s “pussy songs”; Act III, band and orchestra tutti, with orchestra and conductor Campbell all wearing KISS makeup.
 Natchelly.